jehans8543/sep10-freedom-project/blog/entry02.md

   * Central to national security, economy, public health, and etc.
   * Produces and provides hardware, software, and information technology systems and services.
   * ![image2](https://static.wixstatic.com/media/cd064a_85f455fbec9d4f7aacd1f0c07db3c356~mv2.jpg/v1/fill/w_560,h_268,al_c,q_80,usm_0.66_1.00_0.01,enc_auto/cd064a_85f455fbec9d4f7aacd1f0c07db3c356~mv2.jpg)

+#### Search: "Security Systems in the Government"
+After seraching for **_infrastructure hardwares_** in the government, I decided it will make sense to stick with a theme when it came to my hardwares. _ChatGPT_ told me that another topic I could search up is _Security Systems_, and I thought that in order for infrastructure to happen you would need a proper security system.
+Allowing me to use seccurity systems to be one of the topics that I reserach about.

+The website that I found is ["Office of Security](https://www.commerce.gov/osy/programs/physical-security/electronic-security-systems#:~:text=Physical%20Access%20Control%20Systems%20PACS)